dasjoshua/proj3-4348/devlog.md

  I'm splitting the node into a left and right node.

  But I'm still figuring out how I will save it back into the file and where it'll be inserted from.
 I know this is the logic needed though.

+-- 12/5 6:54pm --

+ - Updated the insert function to account for the new split function. rewrote the insert function so that it calls the split function by having left and right nodes.